 We’re searching for the best young guitar talent in the world today - could it be you?

-We’re working alongside our sister titles Guitarist, Total Guitar, Guitar Techniques, Guitar World, Guitar Player, Bass Guitar and Bass Player magazines to find our 2019 Young Guitarist of the Year, to be crowned at the live final at the UK Guitar Show in London on 21 and 22 September 2019.
+We’re working alongside our sister titles Guitarist, Total Guitar, Guitar Techniques, Guitar World, Guitar Player, Bass Guitar and Bass Player magazines to find our 2019 Young Guitarist of the Year (powered by Ernie Ball), to be crowned at the live final at the UK Guitar Show in London on 21 and 22 September 2019.

 You’ll need to be 16 or under on the day of the live final, but entering is easy: upload a video of your playing to YouTube and fill out the entry form below (selecting the Young category from the drop-down menu).